-- How was my dataset collected?
+- How was my data collected and how much?
 Who collected the data?
-On which dates were they collected?
+When were they collected?

 Keeping digital research notes

-There are various ways of organising digital files in a systematic way (see Organizing files and folders).
-There are also pieces of software available for keeping and organising your digital research notes.
+Another form of documenting your data is through keeping digital research notes for which several types of software are available.
 There is a wide offer of so-called 'Electronic Laboratory Notebooks (ELNs)'.
-For an overview, see for example Dirnagl, U. and Przesdzing, I., A pocket guide to electronic laboratory notebooks in the academic life sciences.
+For an overview, see for example Dirnagl and Przesdzing (2016), A pocket guide to electronic laboratory notebooks in the academic life sciences.
 Note that an ELN is not the same as a 'Laboratory Information Management System' (LIMS).
 A LIMS is meant to track all the measurements, samples and protocols that are processed day by day in a laboratory.
 In an ELN, a note may be stored that certain samples were sent to the laboratory for a specific research project on a specific date, when the results were received back and where these files can be found.

 A number of groups have developed an adequate way of working with general-purpose notes applications.
-We here share several "Tips & trips" documents for OneNote that were kindly made available by the Food Process Engineering Group:
+We here share several "Tips & tricks" and examples for OneNote that were kindly made available by the Food Process Engineering Group:

 Preparing data documentation for publication